mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 [@Fig:ch5_fig12] and [@Fig:ch5_fig13] highlight that our model underestimates the cell-to-cell variability as measured by the noise.
 To further explore this systematic deviation [@Fig:ch5_fig14] shows the theoretical vs. experimental noise both in linear and log scale.
-As we can see the data is systematically above the identity line.
-The data is colored by their corresponding experimental fold-change values.
-The data that has the largest deviations from the identity line also corresponds to the data with the largest error bars and the smallest fold-change.
+As we can see, the data is systematically above the identity line.
+Their corresponding experimental fold-change values color the data.
+The data with the largest deviations from the identity line also corresponds to the data with the largest error bars and the smallest fold-change.
 This is because measurements with very small fold-changes correspond to intensities very close to the autofluorescence background.
 Therefore minimal changes when computing the noise are amplified given the ratio of std/mean.
-In we will explore empirical ways to improve the agreement between our minimal model and the experimental data to guide future efforts to improve the minimal.
+In XXX, we will explore empirical ways to improve the agreement between our minimal and experimental data to guide future efforts to improve the minimal.

-![**Systematic comparison of theoretical vs experimental noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
-The dashed line shows the identity line of slope 1 and intercept zero.
-All data are colored by the corresponding value of the experimental fold-change in gene expression as indicated by the color bar.
+![**Systematic comparison of theoretical vs. experimental noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
+The dashed line shows the identity line of slope one and intercept zero.
+All data are colored by the experimental fold-change's corresponding value in gene expression as indicated by the color bar.
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and the error bars correspond to the 95% confidence interval as determined by 10,000